 Deeplinking:

-Tracking deeplinks is accomplished similar to any other type of event.
-In order to track a deeplink event, create a standard event of type Deeplink and set the uri parameter along with any other relevant parameters to the values provided when the deeplink occurred.
+Measuring deeplinks is accomplished similar to any other type of event.
+In order to measure a deeplink event, create a standard event of type Deeplink and set the URI parameter along with any other relevant parameters to the values provided when the deeplink occurred.

 Example (Standard Deeplink Event):